johnnydecimal/awesome-johnnydecimal/README.md

 ## Add it to this repo

-If you'd prever it included directly here, either:
+If you'd prefer it included directly here, either:

 1. Send a pull request to this repo with your thing.
   - Put it in its own folder with a descriptive name.